How Much Does Skylight Installation Cost in 2024 (Expert Reviewed)

 Professional Skylight Installation

-Homeowners should use a professional window installer or roofing specialist to install skylights.
+Homeowners should use a recommended professional window installer or roofing specialist to install skylights.
 You may even find a local skylight installation specialist to complete your project.
 These installers are familiar with various roofing materials, roof designs, and installation procedures.
 Skylights require precise interior and exterior preparation to ensure a solid installation.

 Skylight installation also requires a watertight seal.
 Professional installers use flashing, or thin sheets of metal, to provide added protection around the skylight’s edges and prevent water seepage.
-A DIYer that lacks roofing or window installation experience could do this poorly, leading to water damage in their home.
+A DIYer who lacks roofing or window installation experience could do this poorly, leading to water damage in their home.

 Another advantage is that most installers include a warranty that guarantees they’ll fix any future problems.
 Many skylight manufacturers stipulate that a professional must complete the installation to keep the warranty intact.